lsalim31/lsalim31.github.io/README.md

 ### Theoretical analysis on the betas of portfolio risk minimization (Finance)
 - Derived theoretical results that connects the strength of the leading eingenvalue of the covariance matrix to the averege correlation between features in a High parameter dimension scheme.
 This has direct consequences to the use of betas in analytical portfolio managenment.
 This <a href="https://cdar.berkeley.edu/sites/default/files/publications/the_dispersion_bias_1.2022.pdf" target="_blank"> paper</a> by Goldberg was the starting point for this project.

+## Computer Science

+### Personal Version Control System
+- Built a version control system from scratch that simulates all major qualities of Git (init, add, commit, remove, log, branch, merge, etc).
+Used hidden folders to store previous commits, and the graph data structure combined with hash ids as file names to represent the commit log.

+### Generalized version of the Enigma Machine
+- Complete break down of mechanism of the [Enigma Cypher](https://en.wikipedia.org/wiki/Enigma_machine) (used in WWII) and translation of such understanding into the language of classes in Object Oriented Programming.
+This project was really important to understand how classes work and the beauty of putting everything together in OOP.

+## Machine Learning & Data Science

+### Pacman AI
+- Coded a entire game of pacman that is fully automated using reinforcement learning.
+One of the best simple applications of [Gradient Descent optimatizaion](https://en.wikipedia.org/wiki/Gradient_descent).

+### Breast Cancer Cohort
+- Designed a Random Forest model that predicts chances of high vs low survival period for a subset of the dataset for [patients with breast cancer](http://www.cbioportal.org/study/summary?id=brca_metabric) with an accuracy of 82%; discovered individual genes (and interaction between genes) crucial to such biological system.